jhurlocker/vllm_config_estimator/README.md

 ## Community & Contributing

-`llm-optimizer` was originally built by BentoML and heavily modified to support this consultant estimation workflow.
+`llm-optimizer` was originally built by BentoML and heavily modified to support this configuration estimation workflow.
 We welcome contributions of all kinds, such as new features, bug fixes, and documentation.